50 Rock Songs That Every Cover Band Musician Should Know

 So whether you’re a solo player, a hired gun, or a member of a full band, take a look at this list of the most played, requested, and successful songs in rock history.
-Learn them so they are in your rock arsenal.
-You never know when you’ll need to pull these off.
+Then learn them so they are in your rock arsenal.
+You never know when you’ll need to pull any one of these off.

 50. “What I Got” – Sublime

-This was the Sublime’s biggest radio hit and reached #1 on the Billboard Modern Rock tracks Chart in 1997, the year after singer Bradley Nowell’s untimely death.
-This tune is always a crowd-pleaser and the simple two-chord structure lends the song well to extended medleys.
+“What I Got” was Sublime’s biggest radio hit and reached #1 on the Billboard Modern Rock tracks Chart in 1997, the year after singer Bradley Nowell’s untimely death.
+This tune is always a crowd-pleaser, and the simple two-chord structure lends the song well to extended medleys.

 49. “Man in a Box” – Alice in Chains

 One of the defining songs of the early ’90s Seattle grunge era, “Man in a Box” makes a great late-night power track to get the diehards pumping their fists and buying shots.